LearnOnDemandSystems/docs/lod/cloud-slice-development-landing.md

 * [**Find Azure Resource Templates**](/guides/cloud-slice/microsoft-azure/cloud-slice-find-resource-templates.md) - How to find Azure Resource Manager templates for use with Microsoft Azure.

-* [**Cloud Slice Setup Guide**](../guides/cloud-slice/cloud-slice.md) - Comprehensive setup guide for configuring a Cloud Slice lab with Lab on Demand and Microsoft Azure or Amazon Web Services.

 * [**Setup your Azure cloud subscription in OneLearn Lab on Demand**](/guides/cloud-slice/microsoft-azure/azure-setup-cloud-sub-pool-in-lod.md) - Configure a subscription pool in Lab on Demand, for use with Azure cloud slice.

 ## Lab on Demand Configuration